gaetjen/TNSI_Exercises/README.md

-# TNSI_Exercises
+# TNS I Exercises

-My solutions to the exercises for Theoretical Neuroscience I
+In this repository I collect the solutions and code for the exercises to the lecture Theoretical Neuroscience I during winter semester 2015/2016.